CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 **Instructions:**

-- **Begin with a short recap**: What were the key trade-offs from the previous case study session?
+- **Begin with a short recap**: What were the key trade-offs from the previous threaded scenario session?
 How do those inform your solicitation strategy?
 - **Prompt**: “If your team has decided on a solution path, how do you ensure the solicitation invites the right responses from vendors?”
 - **Introduce the deliverable**:
    * A short Statement of Objectives (SOO)